| Author |

 - as I said - in my opinion...

-But I have an extended warranty, and if I can show the warranty insurance that this is the problem, then I'm happy to have them inspected at my expense "before".
+But I have an extended warranty, and if I tell the warranty insurance company about THIS...

-If I see and read that seals need to be replaced, I can only say "Thank God".
-I don't trust any mechanic in any workshop to handle someone else's property.
+When I see and read how to replace seals, all I can say is "Thank God."
+I don't trust any mechanic in any workshop as much as I trust him.

-And if VW can "sell" this to the warranty insurance, then I don't care.
+And if VW can "sell" that to the warranty insurance company, then so be it.

 But...

-I need to have a few conversations with my workshop first, maybe even write to VW and report the case to Auto Bild :roll
+I now need to have a few more conversations with my repair shop, possibly also contact VW directly, and submit the case to Autobild .

 |